ritakuo/MovieRecommender/README.md

 key: movie1:movie2  value:# of co-occurance
           1:2               1

-Step 3: Based on user's rating for the movie he saw, predict his score on movies he hasn't seem.
+Step 3: Based on user's rating for the movie he saw, predict his score on movies he hasn't seem.(Multiplication.java)
-code: Multiplication.java

-3.1 Normalize co-occurance matrix

-3.2 predict the score
+Normalize co-occurance matrix and  predict the score

 mapper : rating_for_movie2_based_on_movie1=  (rating_for_movie1 * co-occurance[m1][m2])/totoa_occurance_movie2
 reducer: combine all score of movie2